 The problem is that we didn't wait for the users to do this; we did this for them thinking they wanted it.
 It is a typical problem for many libraries.
 We are guessing and have a tendency to do so with our users.
 We think they want Facebook, or we order a literary classic, and they turn around and ask for the latest bestseller.

 We tried to get their attention using these tools, but we don't utilize them in a way that works.
 I try to use any video or photos to help patrons see something they may have missed.
 The reality is, if they wanted to be there, they would have made the time.
 It just ends up being cute, not essential.

+Much of the web 2.0 concept came from complaints about big organizations like Dell and the burning laptops.
 Dell says, "It's an isolated incident."
 The public shows them it is not through all these web 2.0 tools, and it works!
 It sparked the biggest recall in history.
 Sony loses billions on this and changes an industry.

-Library 2.0 is about changing our systems and providing more interaction with our public and feedback.
+We aren't Dell; no one feels that way about us.
+We are not seen as some overarching faceless oppressor.
+Library 2.0 is about changing our systems and providing more interaction with our public and gathering feedback.
 Good libraries were doing that anyway.
 They are open to change and make the change based on the need.
 It isn't that difficult.
-The technology tools afford another way to provide contact, but it is only a technology contact, not people contact.
+The technology affords another tool.

 The reality is that most people love their libraries.
 They don't typically have a big enough issue so that it ends up in a blog or is spread around, only librarians do.